-Like Sanibel Island to the south, Captiva Island also offers plenty of outdoor fun for everyone to enjoy.
+Like on Sanibel Island to the south, the most popular things to do on Captiva Island also include plenty of outdoor fun for everyone to enjoy.
 Far from the crowds, Captiva can feel like a magical place, where one can partake in water sports or venture inland for bird watching.
 Plus, the island is home to the Bubble Room restaurant, where it’s Christmas all year long!

 Eclectic and vibrant, the Captiva Island Inn was inspired by the rooms at Martha’s Vineyard.
 The bed and breakfast is a great option for groups of friends and comes with plenty of dining options just a quick walk away.
 Island activities like canoeing, sailing, and fishing are also nearby.

 The condos at South Seas Beach Villa provide travelers with exceptional beachfront views.
 The romantic location will suit all couples on Captiva Island, with easy access to the local beach.
 Each apartment comes with a kitchenette, plus washing facilities, along with a hot tub.

 Great for families and couples, the Tween Waters Island Resort & Spa is the perfect place to escape on Captiva Island.
 The luxurious setting comes with an envious waterfront location, plus an expansive pool.
 Rent a kayak or pamper yourself at the spa before dining out at the onsite restaurant and bar.

 ✓ Recommended neighborhood to stay in Fort Myers for foodies